pypeaday/pype.dev/pages/faith/screwtape.md

 the monstrously sophistical ground that the humans thought them good and were following the best they knew"

+!!! warning ""

-> This reminds me of the young Tarkan in Narnia: The Last Battle, who Aslan
-> ascribes all his good deeds done to Tash as done to himself - effectively
-> saying the Tarkan's loyalty to the wrong god is honored by Aslan?
-Definitely
-> want to know more about Lewis' thoughts there and here in Screwtape
+    This reminds me of the young Tarkan in Narnia: The Last Battle, who Aslan ascribes all his good deeds done to Tash as done to himself - effectively saying the Tarkan's loyalty to the wrong god is honored by Aslan?
+Definitely want to know more about Lewis' thoughts there and here in Screwtape

 ## Chapter 6